Bihar to get 426 MW additional power from NTPC

 This is the third unit of the Barh project to begin commercial operation.
 At present, units 4 and 5 of 660 MW each are in commercial operation.
 With this, the total generation capacity of NTPC Barh will go up to 1,980 MW.

-The public sector power generation company also completed successful trial run of its 250 MW fourth and final unit of the BRBCL plant on November 10.
+The NTPC also completed a successful trial run of its 250 MW fourth and final unit of the BRBCL plant on November 10.
 It is yet to announce the date for commencement of commercial operation.
 Bihar will get 25 MW power from this unit while the remaining 90% will go to the railways, said the officials quoted above.

 A 250 MW unit 9 of NTPC’s Barauni thermal power station (BTPS) also began commercial operation from November 1.

-The NTPC eastern region-1 has an installed power generation capacity of 9,960 MW across eight projects in Bihar, Jharkhand and West Bengal, while another 4,490 MW is under construction, said a communique issued by the company.
+The NTPC eastern region-1 has an installed power generation capacity of 9,960 MW across eight projects in Bihar, Jharkhand and West Bengal, while another 4,490 MW is under construction, according to a communiqué issued by the company.

-The NTPC group currently has an installed capacity of 67,657.5 MW across 74 power stations, including 31 renewable and hydro projects.
-The group has over 16 gigawatts (GW) of capacity under-construction, including five GW of renewable energy projects, said the communique.
+The NTPC group has a present installed capacity of 67,657.5 MW across 74 power stations, including 31 renewable and hydro projects.
+The group has over 16 gigawatts (GW) of capacity under-construction, including 5 GW of renewable energy projects, said the communiqué.

-“The commercial operation of third unit of the Barh plant is a major milestone,” said SN Tripathi, executive director and head of project, NTPC-Barh.
+“The commercial operation of third unit of the Barh plant is a major milestone.
+It reflects the conviction and dedication of team NTPC Barh towards the completion of Barh plant despite testing times,” said SN Tripathi, executive director and head of project, NTPC-Barh.

 “The NTPC is proud of team Barh, which has delivered the third unit with utmost dedication after having worked continuously under unprecedented challenging times during lockdown and the COVID-19 restrictions.
 Our team Barh has worked diligently for long hours, together with associates, to ensure that all modifications and other related activities are done properly and successfully,” said Praveen Saxena, regional executive director, NTPC, eastern region 1.